fedeul/recipery/README.md

 # RECIPERY

-RECIPERY is a recipe gallery, a Progessive Web App, and a project that I enjoyed a lot doing it.
+RECIPERY is a recipe gallery, a Progressive Web App, and a project that I enjoyed a lot doing it.

 ### Visit my portfolio: [El Diletante](https://www.eldiletante.com.ar/design.php)